Anyone who purchased a gold high school class, college class, fraternity/sorority or military ring from Herff Jones.

 A class action lawsuit has been filed alleging that Herff Jones lied about the amount of gold in its class rings.

-If you purchased a ring from Herff Jones representing your high school class, college class, Greek organization or service academy, we want to hear from you.
-It’s possible that your ring doesn’t contain as much gold as you were led to believe – and now you may have a chance to get your money back.
+If you purchased a ring from Herff Jones representing your high school class, college class, Greek organization or service academy, it’s possible that your ring doesn’t contain as much gold as you were led to believe.

 What Does the Lawsuit Say Exactly?